What shall we say then? Are we to continue in sin so that grace may increase?

 For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection,

+(a) United with him.
+The original word for united (sumphutos) is a special word that means planted together.
+The closest English word is connate which means individual parts that are united to form a single whole.
 The best illustration of our connate union is the one Jesus gave us—a vine and a branch, two parts that combine to make an indivisible whole (John 15:5).
 Vines and branches cannot be understood in isolation.
 A vine that has no branches is not much of a vine, and a branch that is not part of a vine is not a branch.
 It’s just a stick.

 A married person who continues to act like a single person is going to miss out on many of the blessings of marriage.
 Similarly, a Christian who fails to draw from their union with Christ is going to miss many of the blessings of that union.